-rMLSTSpecies
+· rMLSTSpecies

-Enable rMLST Species identifier plugin: either 'yes' or 'no'.
+- Enable rMLST Species identifier plugin: either 'yes' or 'no'.
 If no value is set then the plugin will not be available unless the all_plugins attribute is set to 'yes'.
 If the all_plugins attribute is set to 'yes', the plugin can be disabled by setting this attribute to 'no'.
+Note that for the plugin to be active, a country field containing a defined list of allowed values and an integer year field must be defined in the isolates table.

-• script_path_includes
+· script_path_includes